 Weekly Meeting for Worship

-Traditionally, we have gathered for worship each First Day (Sunday) at 11:00am on the 12th floor of the tower in Riverside Church in New York City.
+Traditionally, we have gathered for worship each First Day (Sunday) at 11:00am in Riverside Church in New York City.
 In March 2020, meeting for worship was moved entirely online in response to the COVID-19 pandemic.
-In November 2020, arrangements were made for up to 20 Friends and attenders to meet for in-person worship on the 20th floor of the tower of Riverside Church, where we join in blended worship with those attending online.
+Today, Friends and attenders meet for in-person worship on the 12th floor of the tower of Riverside Church, where we join in blended worship with those attending online.

 Our weekly worship adheres to the following pattern: